david-schmidt/KEGS-upstream/README.kegs.txt

 Red mode.

 KEGS also supports breakpoints and watchpoints.
-In the debug window, you set a breakpoint at an address by typing the address, followed by a 'B' (it must be in caps).
-To set a breakpoint on the interrupt jump point,
+In the debug window, you set a breakpoint at an address by typing 'bp' and then the address.
-type:

-e1/0010B

-The format is "bank/address" then "B", where the B must be in caps and the address must use lower-case hex.
-For Apple IIe programs, just use a bank of 0.
+To set a breakpoint on the interrupt jump point, type:

+bp e10010

-To list all breakpoints, just type 'B' with no number in front of it.
+To list all breakpoints, just type 'bp' with no number after it.
-To delete a breakpoint, enter its address followed by 'D', so
+To delete a breakpoint, enter 'bp clear" and then the address:

-e1/0010D
+bp clear e10010

 deletes the above breakpoint.
-The addresses work like the IIgs monitor: once you change banks, you can use shortcut addresses:

-e1/0010B
-14B

-will add breakpoints at e1/0010 and e1/0014.
+You can also break on a range of addresses:

+bp e10400-e107ff

+You can erase all breakpoints with:

+bp clear all

 This is a "transparent" breakpoint--memory is not changed.
-But any read or write to that address will cause KEGS to halt.
+But any read (including instruction fetch) or write to that address will cause KEGS to halt right after the access occurs.
 So you can set breakpoints on I/O addresses, or ROM, or whatever.
 Setting a breakpoint slows KEGS down somewhat, but only on accesses to the 256 byte "page" the breakpoint is on.
 Breakpoints are not just instruction breakpoints, they also cause KEGS to halt on any data access, too (usually called watchpoints).

-Frederic Devernay has written a nice help screen available in the debugger when you type "h".
+You can get more debugger window help with "help" and "help bp".

-Useful locations for setting breakpoints:
-0/3f0B		- Break handler
-0/c000B		- Keyboard latch, programs read keys from this address
+Useful locations for setting breakpoints: bp 3f0		- Break handler bp c000		- Keyboard latch, programs read keys from this address

+For debug, KEGS can log the instruction executed, saving the last 2 million instructions.
+Enable logging with (in the debug window, press F7):

+logpc on

+Then run whatever you want, and stop KEGS (Shift-F6, middle mouse, or hitting a breakpoint).
+Then in the debug window do:

+logpc save

+This will create the text file "logpc_out" which you can look at.

+You can start KEGS with "logpc on" by passing in the "-logpc" option to KEGS when you start it.

 KEGS command-line option summary: